MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 ### **Overview**

 As an user/potential learner, there are a few things they would like to find out.
-For example, the history of the dojo,about the instructors, what kinda martial arts classes does the dojo provide.
+For example, the history of the dojo, about the instructors, what kind of martial arts classes does the dojo provide.
 And the class timetable.

 ### **User stories**